 Students will stand in a circle, and someone will start by rolling the ball to another student in the circle.
 The student who catches the ball must then identify which math operation they will use to solve the problem posed by the person who rolled the ball.

-The answer should be called out, and then the student will roll the ball to another player.
+The answer should be called out, and the student will roll the ball to another player.
 If the answer is correct, the player gets to keep rolling the ball.
 If the answer is incorrect, that player is out of the game.
 Continue until there’s only one person left standing.

 5. 101 and Out